graphql-python/graphene/README.rst

 Examples
 --------

-Here is one example for get you started:
+Here is one example for you to get started:

 .. code:: python